 It is against the law to call yourself an osteopath unless you are qualified and registered with the GOsC.
 You can check whether an osteopath is registered by visiting the GOsC website.

 Patient care and safety are of paramount importance to the osteopathic profession as evidenced by its rigorous training and registration requirements.

-Osteopaths are trained to degree standard attaining either a Batchelor of Science (BSc.) or integrated Masters (MOst.) taking four to five years of study.
+Osteopaths are trained to degree standard attaining either a Batchelor of Science (BSc.) or integrated Masters (MOst.) taking four to five years of study at one of the recognised training providers.
 This includes undertaking a minimum of 1000 hours of patient contact prior to qualification.
-Many osteopaths also undertake further specialist and advanced training once qualified.
+O Many osteopaths also undertake further specialist and advanced training once qualified.

 To maintain their registration to practise, osteopaths must meet mandatory continuing professional development requirements: keeping skills and knowledge up-to-date and maintaining high standards of professional practice, which is monitored annually by the GOsC.